saadq/latrex/README.md

 # latrex

-> A small wrapper for generating PDFs with LaTeX in Deno.
+> A small library for running LaTeX child processes in Deno.

 ## Requirements